 - (a) General Provisions and Guidelines - 1.
 All cellular telephone equipment requisitions, repairs, etc. will be coordinated through the Department Cell Phone Coordinator. - 2.
 Employees issued cell phones shall carry them while on duty in a "ready" status. - 3.
 Cell phones are intended to take advantage of technology and to improve our public safety communications ability, particularly as it relates to intradepartmental communications and allied agency communications.
 The direct connect radio feature shall be used whenever practical.
 As with all police communication equipment, transmissions will always be professional in nature.
 Use of the telephone feature shall be used only when a regular wired telephone is not available. - 4.
 There is no requirement to carry the cell phone when off-duty in a non-paid status.
 No salary or hourly wage shall be paid or reimbursed for carrying the phone off-duty.
 If you choose to carry the cell phone off-duty, it is permissible, as the cell phone has both a radio and pager feature that can be accessed/used at no additional cost to the City or user.
 From a practical standpoint, on occasion (primarily when off-duty) the City realizes the cell phone may be used for a "personal use".
 Personal use is defined as a non-work related phone call, e.g., calling home to say you are working late is considered work-related.
-Reimbursement shall be necessary for personal phone calls whenever the individual telephone exceeds the allotted standard monthly minutes (currently 200 minutes per month).
+Reimbursement shall be necessary for personal phone calls whenever the individual telephone exceeds the allotted standard monthly minutes (currently 300 minutes per month).
 Excessive use of non-work phone calls on-duty is prohibited.
 All cell phone bills shall be monitored/audited on a monthly basis. - 5.
-Reimbursement: When reimbursement is necessary it will be at the provider's per minute rate.
-All reimbursements shall be made payable to the "City of Santa Cruz" and forwarded to the Employee's Deputy Chief or designee.
+Reimbursement: When reimbursement is necessary, the rate will be 25 cents per minute with the total amount of reimbursement rounded down to the nearest dollar.
+All reimbursements shall be payable to the "City of Santa Cruz" and forwarded to the Employee's Deputy Chief or designee.